TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 # Analysis of genre prediction in CLASSLA-web and MaCoCu corpora

+Final test corpus which consists of all manually evaluated corpora is: `manual-annotations/multilingual-genre-annotated-test-set.json`

+It is a JSON file with the following values:
+- language: language of the test set.
+Each language item then consists of the following values:
+    - accuracy, micro_f1, macro_f1: the evaluation results in accuracy, micro F1 and macro F1 metric
+    - dataset: the test dataset, which includes the automatically predicted labels (y_pred), the manually-evaluated labels (y_true), text, translation (the translation to English which was used for manual evaluation), text_id (the same as in the original MaCoCu or CLASSLA-web corpora) and metadata.
+The dataset can be opened as a pandas dataframe: `pd.DataFrame(json_dict["lang"]["dataset"])`

 ## Automatically annotated MaCoCu corpora

 For automatic annotation, we only annotate texts that are longer (or the same size) than 75 words.
 Furthermore, due to model's limitations, we only take the first 512 words of each text (because the max_sequence_length that model can take is 512 tokens).